raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

     }
 ```

 Then you design your layout!
-Let's put the two `aside` elements side by side at the bottom.
+Let's put the two `aside` elements side by side at the bottom of the page.
 For this you need two **columns** of equal width.
 You can keep the **row** height automatic.

 + Put the following code inside the `.attPageLayoutGrid` CSS rules: